 Reinsurers are now saying they are only going to take on “x” amount of risk, which causes insurance companies to have to reduce their wildfire risk by non-renewing customers who are located in these wildfire-prone areas.

 - With only a few companies in California willing to insure homes located in these areas, it is extremely important to find an independent agent.
 Why an independent agent?
 An independent agent has the ability to check with a number of different homeowners insurance providers and will also have access to surplus lines carriers, who specialize in insuring these unique risks.

 - Find a company with a wildfire program.
 A few companies currently have specific homeowners insurance programs in place for properties that are located in areas with high wildfire risk.
 These markets do have very stringent underwriting guidelines in place in order to properly write these types of risks but it is in your best interest to check and see if your home is eligible.
 At Don Williams & Associates, we have access to these kinds of markets and can help see if your home will be eligible.

 - The California Fair Plan.
 The California Fair Plan is an insurance pool made up of all the insurers who are admitted to write property insurance in California.
 The Fair plan was created as a last resort insurance option for customers who can not obtain insurance with an admitted carrier.
 We also have access to the Fair Plan in the event we cannot put you in one of our wildfire programs.

-At Don Williams and Associates we not only have access to a wide variety of homeowners insurance carriers, but we have a long history of writing these types of risks and understand this market like the back of our hand.
+At Don Williams and Associates we have been able to help many customers find home insurance in high fire risk areas.
+We not only have access to a wide variety of homeowners insurance carriers, but we have a long history of writing these types of risks and understand this market like the back of our hand.
 Reach out to one of our agents at 408-402-3646 or online here to see how we can help with your property insurance.